wladradchenko/berkano.wladradchenko.ru/README.md

 * Compatible with **Android** and **iOS**
 * Requires models and supporting files to be placed in `mobile/assets` (from the same HuggingFace repository)

-For detailed instructions on running the mobile app, see the `mobile/README.md`.
+For detailed instructions on running the mobile app, see the `mobile/README.md` and [interface screen](https://github.com/wladradchenko/berkano.wladradchenko.ru/blob/main/assets/example.png).

 ---